 - The name of the provider

 Pursuing Further Action

 You must allow the other party 28 days to respond to your request for payment.
-If no response or payment is received within 28 days, you may send the white copy of the Demand for Medical Reimbursement (PDF) and a copy of the Ordinary Medical Log (PDF), with the copies of all the bills, and also the previously noted information.
+If no response or payment is received within 28 days, you may send a copy of the Friend of the Court Request for Health Care Reimbursement Form, with the copies of all the bills, and also the previously noted information.
 The forms must be completed in their entirety or they will not be processed.